commtech/fscc-linux/README.md

 port.registers.FCR = 0x00000000
 ```

-NOTE: A complete example of how to do this can be found in the file
+_A complete example of how to do this can be found in the file
-      fscc-linux/examples/python/set-registers.py.
+fscc-linux/examples/python/set-registers.py._

 Modify the '#define DEFAULT_[BGR|CCR0|...]_VALUE 0x030000ff' lines within
 the config.h file to be whatever you would like the card to boot up as.
 You
 will need to recompile the driver after doing this.

-NOTE: This will set all ports to this at driver boot up.
+_This will set all ports to this at driver boot up.
 It is a driver wide
-      setting.
+setting._

-### Reading Register Values
+##### Reading Register Values
 There are multiple ways of reading the card's registers varying from simply
 modifying a sysfs file to an ioctl call within code.
 Here are a few ways of
 doing this.